swayoleg/mvcr-trvaly-pobyt-lang-exam-online-prihlaska-notify/README.md

 *domParser* - leave it for now.
 If you want another parser add it to src/Dom and implement Swayoleg\CestinaCheck\Dom\ParserInterface

-*downloader* - if you use file it uses simple file_get_contents php function - so url open should be allowed. curl uses ext-curl and guzzle use guzzlehttp/guzzle package
+*downloader* - if you use file it uses simple file_get_contents php function - so url open should be allowed. curl uses ext-curl and guzzle use <a href="https://github.com/guzzle/guzzle/">guzzlehttp/guzzle</a> package

 *noTermsText* - the btn has Obsazeno vlue - if not you will get notification that spot is there and you can book it